 What Is A Mentor?

 Mentors are currently employed science teachers who are available after school and on weekends.
 Mentors induct novices into the Teacher Institute, directing them to Exploratorium science teaching resources that will best meet their needs.
-Mentors also lead special workshops for novices on the generic challenges of teaching (e.g. classroom management, discipline, and parental involvement), but in the context of inquiry-based science teaching.
+Mentors also lead special workshops for novices on the general challenges of teaching (e.g. classroom management, discipline, and parental involvement), but in the context of inquiry-based science teaching.
 For example, a workshop on “Classroom Management” might include specific strategies for distributing hands-on science materials in ways that retain the attention of the students.

 What Is A Coach?

 Coaches are either retired from teaching or are currently on-leave from their regular assignments.
 Coaches induct novices into the science teaching profession.
 They help novices develop specific strategies and techniques of effective inquiry-based teaching and learning.
 The primary role of the coach is to go to the classrooms of the novices and model lessons, provide one-on-one support as novices try inquiry-based activities and lessons, and help novices reflect on their practice with the goal of improving their pedagogical content knowledge.
 Coaches also lead pedagogy workshops, as described in the mentor section above.